lexay/video-archiver/README.md

 ### Environment variables

-`TARGET_DIR` - path to the host directory, which will be mounted to the docker container for saving downloaded videos.
+`TARGET_DIR` - HOST path to the directory, which will be mounted to the docker container for saving downloaded videos.

-`PLAYLIST` - path to the playlist file that SHOULD be in the mounted directory.
+`PLAYLIST` - CONTAINER path to the playlist file in the mounted directory (`/home/deploy/videos/.playlist` by default).

 `LIMIT_RATE` - rate at which `yt-dlp` will be downloading videos(1/2 of your max is recommeded).